uchuuio/start/readme.md

 # Start
-## A pretty simple Angular based Start Page for your web browser.
+## A React based Start Page for your web browser.

 ### Getting Started

-You'll need [Node](http://nodejs.org/) & [Grunt](http://gruntjs.com/) for this!
+You'll need [Node](http://nodejs.org/) & [Webpack](http://gruntjs.com/) for this!

-Just clone the repo, run `npm install` for dependencies and then `grunt`to compile.
+Just clone the repo and run `npm install` for dependencies.

-Edit sites by renaming `/src/js/config.sites.js` to `/src/js/sites.js` and then edit the sites.js file.
+Next edit the data by renaming `_config.js` to `config.js` and then edit this file.
 It should be fairly easy to understand.
 The sites are split into Groups so each group has a name, inside a group you'll have links.
 Each link has a url and text that is displayed on the site.
+You'll also need to

 To edit the markup of the site, edit `src/index.html` NOT `index.html`.
 The root file will be overwritten on every `grunt`.
 To edit the design just edit `site.less`.